OpenPIV/openpiv_tk_gui/README.md

 #### Adding new variables

 Open the script `OpenPivParams.py`.
 Find the method `__init__()`.
 There, you find a variable, called `default` of type dict.
-All widgets like checkboxes, text entries, and option menues are created based on the content of this dictionary.
+All widgets like checkboxes, text entries, and option menus are created based on the content of this dictionary.

 By adding a dictionary element, you add a variable.
 A corresponding widget is automatically created.
 Example: